Elliot-QxZhang/Elliot-QxZhang.github.io/_news/MOC.md

 ---
-title: "One co-author Paper accepted by MICCAI 2025"
+title: "One co-author paper accepted by MICCAI 2025"
 date: 2025-06-18 17:30:00 UTC
 ---